Haiku54/nand2tetris/README.md

-# nand2tetris - Projects 7-11
+# nand2tetris - Projects 7-11 (Implemented in D language)

 The "Nand to Tetris" course provides a deep dive into the intricacies of computer systems, spanning from foundational hardware constructs to sophisticated software hierarchies.
 This repository focuses on the software aspect, specifically projects 7-11, which center around the construction of a compiler for the Jack programming language.